UPPMAX/R-matlab-julia-HPC/docs/matlab/slurmMatlab.md

 !!! warning

-    `parpool` can only be used on UPPMAX, Cosmos, Dardel, and Kebnekaise.
+    `parpool` can only be used on UPPMAX, Cosmos, Dardel, Kebnekaise, and Alvis.

 ### Serial batch jobs

-Here is an example of a serial batch job formatted for each of the 5 facilities covered.
+Here is an example of a serial batch job formatted for each of the 6 facilities covered.

 === "UPPMAX"

      ```bash
      #!/bin/bash
      # Change to your actual project number later
-     #SBATCH -A uppmax2025-2-272
+     #SBATCH -A uppmax2025-2-360
      # Asking for 1 core
      #SBATCH -n 1
      # Asking for 30 min (change as you want)